TN 180 (01-21)

 • Inform the beneficiary, recipient, or representative payee of the advantages of the Direct Express debit card in GN 02402.007; and

 Title II beneficiaries can also make changes to their direct deposit online at www.ssa.gov/myaccount/ if they do not have an electronic block on their records.
-Online users will NOT be able to cancel their direct deposit using the online service.
+Online users will not be able to cancel their direct deposit using the online service.

 NOTE: If a Direct Deposit Auto-Enrollment Fraud Prevention (DDFP) Block is on the record, the beneficiary, recipient or rep payee is required to make direct deposit changes to the record in person.